jyates/jyates.github.com/_drafts/fineo-retro.md

 I also didn't focus on the IoT market - the platform background blinded me to just making a product that was tailor suited to the IoT/device needs.
 The emerging IoT market is still in the very nascent stages, where the winners are generally those who have an _integrated, high-performing solution_, rather than componentized architecture.

 <img src="/images/posts/fineo-retro/componentization.png">

+On the left, you generally are going to have the integrated companies that can move fast and deliver lots of end user value.
+On the right side, you have the componentized companies that are good at delivering incremental value powered by increasingly better components.

 With the fully integrated stack, companies can more quickly deliver a product that directly solves the customer problem.
 As they become more componentized, the integrated stack slows them down as they cannot compete across the standardized 'metrics of value' for the customer, forcing the architecture to become more componentized with stricter interfaces between components.
 This allows companies to more quickly replace components with higher performing ones.
 This is also the point where the main product becomes commoditized, and the value gets driven into the component makers (e.g. an analytics/database layer).